 Penalties for High Range Drink Driving

-Guideline judgment for high range drink driving
+First offence high range drink driving

 That ordinary case is one where:

-- the offender drove to avoid personal inconvenience or because the offender did not believe that he or she was sufficiently affected by alcohol;
+- The offender drove to avoid personal inconvenience or because the offender did not believe that he or she was sufficiently affected by alcohol;

-- the offender was detected by a random breath test;
+- The offender was detected by a random breath test;

-- the offender has prior good character;
+- The offender has prior good character;

-- the offender has nil, or a minor, traffic record;
+- The offender has nil, or a minor, traffic record;

-- the offender’s licence was suspended on detection;
+- The offender’s licence was suspended on detection;

-- the offender pleaded guilty;
+- The offender pleaded guilty;

-- there is little or no risk of re-offending;
+- There is little or no risk of re-offending;

 If you require legal advice or representation in a traffic matter, please contact Armstrong Legal.